PaloAltoNetworks/a3s/README.md

 		--source-name my-oidc-source \
 		--source-namespace /tutorial

-This will print an URL to open in your browser to authenticate against the OIDC provider.
+This will print a URL to open in your browser to authenticate against the OIDC provider.
 Once done, the provider will call back a3sctl and the token will be displayed.